solid/process/solid-team.md

 * __Solid Awareness__ - Fostering awareness and use of Solid across geographic, economic, industrial, and academic verticals.
 * __Solid Compliance__ - Creation and curation of the [Solid Test Suite](https://github.com/solid/test-suite), which any Solid specification compliant server must pass to be considered a fully compliant implementation.
 * __Solid Website__ - Curation and Management of the [Solid Website](https://www.solidproject.org).
-* __Solid Brand__ - Definition and evolution of the Solid Brand, including any associated brand assets.
 * __Solid Communication Channels__ - Sanction and oversight of official Solid project communication mediums, such as chatrooms, forums, mailing lists, and message boards.

 ## Rationale

 *Why is a Solid Team necessary?*

 Solid is a relatively young project with a ton of promise.
 It has garnered incredible interest and support, from many in academia to some of the largest organizations in the world.
-However, this adoption will not continue if Solid doesn't consistently live up to its potential by advancing its mission.
+However, this adoption will not continue if Solid doesn't consistently live up to its potential by delivering standards that power usable software.
 This requires consistent care and feeding every day, driven by an ability to make key decisions that squarely align with the Solid Roadmap.

-Consequently, it is imperative that a small, dedicated group be in a position to organize and focus the efforts of those willing and qualified to contribute.
-They must do so in a manner that moves us forward at a nimble pace.
+Consequently, it is imperative that a small, dedicated group be in a position to organize and focus the efforts of those willing to contribute.
+They must do so efficiently enough to meet the expectations of our community and ecosystem at large.
 They must make decisions based on their complete understanding and commitment to the furtherance of the Solid Roadmap.

 Organized contribution is orchestrated through sanctioned [Solid Panels](solid-panels.md) in the form of projects.
-More spurious contribution is also expected and always encouraged.
+More spontaneous contribution is also expected and always encouraged.
 The Solid Team acts in a supervisory role to ensure this work is constructive, and on a trajectory that supports and advances the Solid Roadmap.
 This guidance, which may sometimes involve decisions, is essential to ensure that work is active, relevant, and consistent with the Solid Mission.

 Any time a decision is made, there are some that will not agree.
 This is the nature of a having a diverse community of people with strong beliefs.
 It is a good problem to have.
 That said, arbiters must be there to make informed decisions on behalf of Solid, using information collected from both domain experts, and the community at large.
 Otherwise, issues would turn into long running arguments that stagnate.
 Everyone that believes in Solid loses when Solid can't move forward.

 This is not a guarantee that all decisions will be correct.
 It is in fact an acknowledgement that some will not.
 Still, it is better to make advances and learn from the setbacks, than to remain frozen and never move forward at all.
-The former is healthy, the latter is not.
+The former is healthy, the latter will inhibit Solid's impact.

 In short, the Solid Team exists to guide and channel the collective energies of a diverse community of individuals and organizations to realize the Solid Roadmap.